Skip to content

 None

 Clients use ClientLifecycleEventReceiver instead of ServerLifecycleEventReceiver.
-The key difference is the connection lifecycle: clients get _on_connecting (called as connection attempts are in progress), _on_connected (ready for data), and _on_connection_failure (all attempts failed).
+The key difference is the connection lifecycle: clients get _on_connecting (called as connection attempts are in progress), _on_connected (ready for data), and _on_connection_failure (all attempts failed, with a ConnectionFailureReason indicating the failure stage).
 Servers get _on_started (ready for data) and _on_start_failure.

 Sending Data